Visit the gateway to Australia’s Great Barrier Reef

 Find yourself a private patch of sand and look out into the vast ocean or mingle with other backpackers for a great day out.

-A little closer to town is the Botanic Gardens and if you having your walking legs strapped on, the Red Arrow Walk waits.
+A little closer to town is the Botanic Gardens, and if you are having your walking legs strapped on, the Red Arrow Walk waits.

 This beautiful rainforest walk stretches up a hill from which you can see Green Island.

-If you’re really keen, keep walking and complete the Blue Arrow Walk, which is three hours return.
+If you’re keen, keep walking and complete the Blue Arrow Walk, which is three hours return.